 - Gabrielle Cerberville – Phases, for solo electronic instrument

-- John Ritz – Chance Designs n.4, for cello, piano, percussion, adaptive signal processing
+- John Ritz – Chance Designs n.4, for percussion, analog synthesizer, adaptive digital signal processing

 - Michael Wittgraf – Laissez Vibrer, for gopichand and live electronics